In 14th Ward, where former Ald. Ed Burke was lord, conviction greeted with both shrugs and cheers

 “I can’t say it wouldn’t matter if he committed a crime, but he was a good alderman and he got things done for the ward,” she said.

-And therein lies the pro and the con that makes Burke’s case intensely local yet also ubiquitous across Chicago as alderman across the city for generations have been pinched by the feds.
+And therein lies the pro and the con that makes Burke’s case intensely local yet also ubiquitous across Chicago as aldermen across the city for generations have been pinched by the feds.

 An alderman is the most intimate political position in most Chicagoans’ lives, where successes and failures are measured often by basic quality-of-life issues within the ward: Plow and pave the streets and work on public safety — just like Burke did for decades — and many won’t hold a criminal conspiracy conviction against you.